Explore the registry

 To view detailed information about a specific MCP server, run:

-thv registry info <server-name>
+thv registry info <SERVER_NAME>

 For example: